banushi-a/oooolang/README.md

 © = like c putchar(). print 1 character to the console

+To use the compiler, run `main.py` and enter the path to the file containing your oooolang code.

 ## Some rules:
 Any arbitrary character besides the 8 listed above should be ignored by the compiler or interpretor.